Meryem Yamak

-Meryem Yamak (born 26 August 1962), also known as Meriç Yamak, is a German former football player and coach of Turkish origin.
+Meryem Yamak (born 26 August 1962), also known as Meriç Yamak, is a Turkish former football player and coach.
 Yamak, who currently works as a women's football European representative and scout for the Turkish Football Federation, is the first professional footballer of Turkish origin in Germany.
 In addition, she is the first woman of Turkish origin with an A license for football coaching.

 Private life

 Meryem Yamak was born in Soma, Manisa in western Turkey on 26 August 1962.
 She has four siblings.
 Early 1970s, her father Hüseyin emigrated to Germany with his wife and five children.

 Playing career

 Yamak started playing football together with her brothers Yusuf and Aziz, impressing bystanders with her talent.
 Settled with her family in Bavaria, Germany, she began playing football at age twelve in the youth team of FC Hochbrück, a club in the neighborhood of Garching, Munich.